Thomas Le Strange (courtier): Career

-Le Strange was himself in communication with Thomas Cromwell, who visited him in Hunstanton in 1536, and served as a royal commissioner under him.
-Le Strange was therefore directly involved with the dissolution of monasteries in his region including Coxford (1534), Westacre (1538), Great Massingham (1538), and Walsingham (1538).
+Le Strange was in communication with Thomas Cromwell, who visited him in Hunstanton in 1536, and served as a royal commissioner under him.
+Le Strange was therefore directly involved with the dissolution of monasteries in his region, including Coxford (1534), Westacre (1538), Great Massingham (1538), and Walsingham (1538).
 He was able to benefit from the dissolution by obtaining grants of monastic lands.

-Sir Thomas served as a Norfolk justice of the peace (J.P.), and in the Norfolk commissions of sewers, which managed waterways in marshy areas.
-He was dismissed as a J.P. in 1538 for one year, but the reasons for this are unknown.
+Le Strange served as a Norfolk justice of the peace (JP), and in the Norfolk commissions of sewers, which managed waterways in marshy areas.
+He was dismissed as a JP in 1538 for one year, but the reasons for this are unknown.

-From the 1530s he spent most of his time in Norfolk, where his household accounts show that his wealth was increasing.
+From the 1530s, Le Strange spent most of his time in Norfolk, where his household accounts show that his wealth was increasing.
 Income from his sheep farming was supplemented by income from newly purchased lands where cattle were raised in central Norfolk.

-In 1539, he was chosen to be an attendant of the Thomas Howard, 3rd Duke of Norfolk at the reception of Anne of Cleves.
+In 1539, Le Strange was chosen to be an attendant of Thomas Howard, 3rd Duke of Norfolk at the reception of Anne of Cleves.

-From about 1538, his health was declining, and his household accounts indicate that he had serious kidney stone problems.
-Nevertheless he appears to have died unexpectedly, his will still in draft form.
-Sir Thomas Le Strange died on 16 January 1545, and was buried the next day on the north side of the chancel in the parish church of Hunstanton.
+From about 1538, Le Strange's health declined, and his household accounts indicate that he had serious kidney stone problems.
+Nevertheless, he appears to have died unexpectedly, his will still in draft form.
+Le Strange died on 16 January 1545, and was buried the next day on the north side of the chancel in the parish church of Hunstanton.

 Marriage and children

 The Le Strange family was successful in arranging good marriages with wealthy families in this period, and many of the children's marriage were arranged when they were young.
 A marriage contract was made in July 1501, when Thomas (born about 1490) was still a child.
 His wife was Anne Vaux (born 1494), daughter of Nicholas Vaux, 1st Baron Vaux of Harrowden and his first wife Elizabeth Fitzhugh, and widow of William Parr (died 1483).
-Anne Vaux was therefore half sister to Sir Thomas Parr, father of Katherine Parr, sixth queen of King Henry VIII.
+Anne Vaux was therefore half sister to Thomas Parr, father of Katherine Parr, sixth queen of King Henry VIII.

-Sir Thomas Le Strange and Anne Vaux had a large number of children.
-The exact number is reported differently in various later works, but according to Cord Oestmann the family's own surviving records give only these 13.
+Le Strange and Anne Vaux had a large number of children.
+The exact number is reported differently in various later works, but according to Cord Oestmann, the family's own surviving records give only these 13.